 Helen Clark-JoPPP Award

-Nominations open for the inaugural Helen Clark-JoPPP Award in Pharmaceutical Policy and Practice
+Nominations now closed for the inaugural Helen Clark-JoPPP Award in Pharmaceutical Policy and Practice

 The Helen Clark-Journal of Pharmaceutical Policy and Practice (JoPPP) Award recognises the talents of exceptional researchers, who are making a significant contribution to the field of pharmaceutical policy and practice.
 It’s a yearly award starting in 2018.